 41. Useful Content: Search engine differentiates between quality content and useful content.
 Pages having accurate content which justify the searched query will be given higher priority in search engine result pages.

 42. Hyperlink Anchor: The internal link anchor text is a relevancy signal in the page content.
 Anchor text of hyperlinks will carry some ranking signal weight and it plays a vital role in SERPs ranking.

 43. Schema Data: Pages which support Microformats (small pattern of HTML code which published content like people, event, location, site links, rating and reviews etc.) in the search results may gain an efficient boost in ranking.

 44. Domain Validity: There has been widespread speculation that search engine use domain expiration date as a ranking signal.
 There is no evidence exist that prove these phenomena.

 45. Age of Domain: For how long you have been constantly providing services on a particular field will be considered by the search engine.
-Domain age is an essential SEO ranking factor used by Google but it’s not very important.
+Domain age is an essential Google ranking factor but it’s not very important.

 46. Domain History: Search engine analysis how your site (domain) behaved in the past.
 If you purchased a domain which has been penalized then you will carry documented penalty along with it.

 47. Website Whois Credentials: Public and Private Whois information will be taken into consideration by the search engine.
 When domain “whois” privacy is on then the search engine may sense you are hiding something.